 PRP Shoulder Treatment

-Biologic treatments such as Platelet Rich Plasma (PRP) offer patients a chance to improve symptoms and potentially enhance their healing potential for various orthopedic problems.
+Biologic treatments such as platelet-rich plasma (PRP) give patients an opportunity to reduce symptoms and support the body’s natural healing potential for a variety of orthopedic conditions.

 Shoulder Anatomy